samwaithaka/lending/README.md

-## Lending

-How to deploy:
+# LMS Backend Deployment

-# Creating Postgres database
+## Creating Postgres database
 `create database lmsdb;`

 `create user lmsuser with password '******';`

 `grant all privileges on database lmsdb to lmsuser;`

+## Deployment with on Docker

+You need the following installed on the server:
+- Docker and Docker Compose
+- Git
+- Java 17
+- Maven

 git clone https://github.com/samwaithaka/lending